Value existence for zero-sum ergodic stochastic differential games: Introduction

+Let us also emphasise the main difficulties and technical challenges we have had to address.\\ 1) Handling the infinite time horizon and ergodic payoff, which complicate the direct application of finite-horizon techniques such as Krylov's estimates for the distribution of stochastic integrals.\\ 2) Managing the lack of non-degeneracy and the resulting absence of classical Gaussian bounds for transition densities.\\ 3) Preserving the original probabilistic setting where controls are adapted only to the Brownian motion driving the state process, rather than an enlarged filtration, which is crucial for practical interpretability and numerical feasibility.\\ 4) Establishing convergence and comparison results for viscosity solutions in a degenerate, fully nonlinear context without relying on invariant measures or strong regularity assumptions.

+In summary, this paper provides a comprehensive analysis of ergodic SDGs with degenerate diffusions, introducing new analytical and probabilistic tools to address previously unresolved challenges.
+The results not only advance the theoretical understanding of long-run stochastic games but also broaden their applicability to realistic models in economics and environmental policy.

-The last part of the paper is organised as follows: An example on the pollution accumulation problems with long-run average social welfare is discussed in Section 5 to illustrate our results.
-The property of sup-convolution and inf-convolution used in the viscosity solution theory is given in Appendix.
+The paper is organized as follows: Section 2 formulates the SDGs framework and states main assumptions.
+Section 3 establishes the existence of viscosity solutions for ergodic HJBI equations.
+Section 4 proves the existence of the game value, uniqueness of the ergodic solutions, and related representation theorems.
+To illustrate our results, an example on a pollution accumulation problem with a long-run average social welfare is discussed in Section 5.
+The property of sup-convolution and inf-convolution used in the viscosity solution theory is given in the Appendix.